Augustus Pugin: Pugin in Ireland

 Pugin was invited to Ireland by the Redmond family, initially to work in County Wexford.
 He arrived in Ireland in 1838 at a time of greater religious tolerance, when Catholic churches were permitted to be built.
 Most of his work in Ireland consisted of religious buildings.
 Pugin demanded the highest quality of workmanship from his craftsmen, particularly the stonemasons.
 His subsequent visits to the country were brief and infrequent.
-He was the main architect of St Aidan's Roman Catholic Cathedral for the diocese of Ferns in Enniscorthy, County Wexford.
+He was the main architect of St Aidan's Cathedral for the Diocese of Ferns in Enniscorthy, County Wexford.
 Pugin was the architect of the Russell Library at St. Patrick's College, Maynoooth, although he did not live to see its completion.
-Pugin did the initial design of St. Mary's Cathedral, Killarney.
+Pugin provided the initial design of St. Mary's Cathedral, Killarney.

 Pugin and Australia

 The first Catholic Bishop of New South Wales, Australia, John Bede Polding, met Pugin and was present when St Chad's Cathedral, Birmingham and St Giles' Catholic Church, Cheadle were officially opened.
 Although Pugin never visited Australia, Polding persuaded Pugin to design a series of churches for him.
-Although a number of churches do not survive, St Francis Xavier's in Berrima, New South Wales, is regarded as a fine example of a Pugin church.
+Although a number of churches do not survive, St. Francis Xavier's in Berrima, New South Wales, is regarded as a fine example of a Pugin church.
 Polding blessed the foundation stone in February 1849, and the church was completed in 1851.